The-AI-Alliance/pdf-parsing-for-science/docs/about.markdown

 has_children: false
 ---

-# About Parsing PDFs for Advancing the Use of AI in Science and The AI Alliance
+# About Parsing PDFs to Build AI Datasets for Science and The AI Alliance

-**Parsing PDFs for Advancing the Use of AI in Science** is a project of the [Foundation Models and Datasets](https://thealliance.ai/focus-areas/foundation-models){:target="wg"} work group in [The AI Alliance](https://thealliance.ai){:target="ai-alliance"}.
+**Parsing PDFs to Build AI Datasets for Science** is a project of the [Foundation Models and Datasets](https://thealliance.ai/focus-areas/foundation-models){:target="wg"} work group in [The AI Alliance](https://thealliance.ai){:target="ai-alliance"}.

 Please join us!
 See our [contributing]({{site.baseurl}}/contributing) page for details.